campa-consortium/lattice-standard/GOVERNANCE.rst

 ^^^^^^^^^^^^^^^^^^^

 Appointed by current SC members in an unanimous vote.
-As a SC member, regularly attending and contributing to the weekly meetings is expected.
+As a SC member, regularly attending and contributing to the weekly developer meetings is expected.

 SC members can resign or be removed by majority vote, e.g., due to inactivity, bad acting or other reasons.